 While fresh vegetables and fruits are a great component of guinea pig’s diet, limit them to one cup a day.
 Provide them with plenty of hay as it does more things for their health.
 If you are giving them fruits, a thin slice or small wedge is just enough.

-How much food guinea pigs will eat in a day depends on the age, breed, and other factors, but ¼ of a cup to 1/8th of a cup is a recommended dose of pellets a day.
+The serving size of food of guinea pigs eat in a daydepends on the age, breed, and other factors, but ¼ of a cup to 1/8th of a cup is a recommended dose of pellets a day.
 You can divide this quantity into smaller parts to make 2-3 serving meals so that they don’t end up finishing the whole recommended quantity in just a few minutes.

 How Often Do You Feed Guinea Pigs?